Tuesday, December 8, 2009

 Imports System.IO

-"GetHelpMessage" method to our class :
+- Add a "GetHelpMessage" method to our class :

 Public Function GetHelpMessage(ByVal command As String) As String Implements Microsoft.SharePoint.StsAdmin.ISPStsadmCommand.GetHelpMessage